 Seeing Reverse Culture Shock In A Way That Served Us

-I wrote a full post on this, but overall this is a good step to start within finding the clarity in your travels.
+I wrote a full post on this, but overall this is a good step to continue your inner growth from travel – at home.

 Whether you’ve experienced reverse culture shock before recently, or at all and it’s been months since your last trip, this is still a very important point to pay attention to.